tdincer/ImageSegmentation/README.md

 After the training, the model is saved as an h5 file to be used for inference within the inference.py file.

 ## Results
-Here is an example prediction of the model on a test data:
+Here is a prediction of the model on a test data:

 ![Unseen image during the training](./Result.jpg)